Effects of the three-dimensional interplanar coupling on the centrosymmetric skyrmion crystal formation in the frustrated stacked-triangular Heisenberg model: Ferromagnetic interplanar coupling

 In the double-$q$ state, as can be seen from Figs. 3 (g, h), $S^\perp (\bm{q})$ exhibits two pairs of sharp Bragg peaks spontaneously breaking the lattice $C_3$ symmetry, while $S^\parallel (\bm{q})$ exhibits one pair of sharp Bragg peaks at the complementary positions.
 In the notation of Refs. \cite{Kawamura-review,Kawamura2024}, the state might be described as ($2q, 1q$) state, where $m$ and $n$ in ($mq,nq$) represent the number of the strongest Bragg peaks in $S^\perp (\bm{q})$ and $S^\parallel (\bm{q})$, respectively.
 The observed features of $S^\perp (\bm{q})$ and $S^\parallel (\bm{q})$ are common with those of the 2D model \cite{OkuboChungKawamura}, although the sharp Bragg-like peaks should be true Bragg peaks in 3D, in contrast to the quasi-Bragg peaks in 2D.

-Typical real-space spin configurations of (a) the SkX state, and of (b) the $Z$ state, are shown in Fig. 4 for three successive triangular layers, from layer 1 to layer 3.
+Typical real-space spin configurations of (a) the SkX state, of (b) the $Z$ state, of (c) the single-$q$ state, and of (d) the double-$q$ state are shown in Fig. 4 for three successive triangular layers, from layer 1 to layer 3.
 The color represents the spin $S_z$ component, while the arrow represents the direction of the spin-transverse ($S_x,S_y$) components.
 To reduce the thermal noise, short-time averaging of 50 MCS are made.
 One can see from the figure that, in the SkX state, the skyrmion core forms the triangular superlattice on the atomic (spin) triangular lattice, where the vortex-like swirling spin patterns around the skyrmion core are clearly visible, which are vertically stacked on top of each other forming the skyrmion tube as illustrated in Fig. 5(a).

 In the $Z$ state, which is adiabatically isomorphic to the collinear triple-$q$ state as can be seen from Fig. 3(b), the spin-transverse ($S_x,S_y$) components get much reduced due to their short-range-order character, while the spin-longitudinal $S_z$ component still exhibits a clear triangular superlattice structure, as can be seen from Fig. 4(b).